Delaware.gov logo

 The project aims to strengthen shoreline resiliency and protect critical infrastructure, like Delaware State Route 1 (SR 1), an evacuation route, from the damaging effects of coastal erosion.

-The $15 million project (cost-shared with the federal government) will accommodate dredging up to 400,000 cubic yards of sand from the Indian River Inlet Flood Shoal for rebuilding up to 5,000 linear feet of shoreline.
+The $15 million project (cost-shared with the federal government) supports dredging up to 380,000 cubic yards of sand from the Indian River Inlet Flood Shoal for rebuilding up to 5,000 linear feet of shoreline.

-Dredged material will be transported via pipeline and screened for munitions and explosives of concern (MEC) prior to placement on the beach.
-Sand will be spread and graded to rebuild the dune system to an overall elevation of 16 feet by 25 feet wide.
+Dredged material is being transported via pipeline and screened for munitions and explosives of concern (MEC) prior to placement on the beach.
+The dune system is being restored to an overall elevation of 16 feet by 25 feet wide.

-The beach will be constructed to an elevation of 9.2 feet, or about 7 feet above the average high tide, and width of approximately 100 feet.
-The final beach width will be determined by the available dredge volume.
+The beach is being constructed to an elevation of 9.2 feet, or about 7 feet above the average high tide, and a width to be determined by the available dredge volume.

-The North Indian River Inlet Beach (North Beach) is currently closed to ensure public safety.
-DNREC will monitor the situation and work with the contractors to reopen this area when it is deemed to be safe for park visitors and surfers.
+The North Indian River Inlet Beach (North Beach) remains closed to ensure public safety.
+DNREC continues to monitor the situation and is working with the contractors to reopen this area when it is deemed to be safe for park visitors and surfers.

 Pedestrian and bicycle access is limited from the North Campground to the SR 1 northbound lane.
 ADA-compliant multiuse ramps will be provided at all pedestrian pipeline crossings.
 However, due to safety considerations, access to the area is discouraged.